 Nauru country brief

-Nauru is an island republic in the Pacific Ocean, 42 kilometres south of the Equator and 4000 kilometres northeast of Sydney.
+Nauru is an island republic in the Pacific Ocean, 42 kilometers south of the Equator and 4000 kilometers northeast of Sydney.
 A raised, fossilised coral atoll, Nauru is one of three great phosphate rock islands in the Pacific Ocean – the other two being Banaba (Ocean Island) in Kiribati and Makatea in French Polynesia.
-Nauru has a total land area of 21 square kilometres.
+Nauru has a total land area of 21 square kilometers.

 Nauru is one of the world's smallest independent, democratic states.
 Its constitution, adopted in 1968, established it as a republic with a Westminster style parliamentary system of government.
 The President is elected by, and responsible to, the unicameral Parliament and is both head of government and head of state.

 As there are no political parties in Nauru, all MPs stand as independents.
 MPs are elected every three years by Nauruan citizens over the age of 20.
 At its first sitting, where possible, Parliament chooses a Speaker, a Deputy Speaker and Chairs of Committees before proceeding to elect the President from among the remaining members.
 The President then appoints a minimum of four members of Parliament to join him (or her) in forming a Cabinet.
 Following elections on 8 June 2013, Baron Waqa was appointed President.

 Australia enjoys good relations with Nauru and is its largest trade, investment and development assistance partner.
 In August 2009, then President Stephen signed a Pacific Partnership for Development at the Pacific Islands Forum in Cairns with then Prime Minister Rudd.
 The Australian Government upgraded its mission in Nauru from Consulate-General to High Commission in August 2009.

 In September 2012, Australia established an Offshore Processing Centre (OPC ) in Nauru for the purpose of processing asylum seekers’ international protection claims.